Creepybits/image_migrator/README.md

 # Image Migrator
 A Python script to help AI enthusiasts reclaim disk space by migrating large collections of generated images to a secondary drive.

+## NOTE
+I've created a script that is easier and safer to use, as well as easier to edit.
+If you are not comfortable with this script, check out the [Interactive_Media_Migrator](https://github.com/Creepybits/Interactive_Media_Migrator)

 ___

 > [!CAUTION]